 - Van der Woude syndrome.

-If CLP is corrected the chances of ongoing problems are small.
-Psychosocial problems can occur, particularly if CLP is left uncorrected.
+If CLP is left uncorrected, psychosocial problems are likely to occur.
 These include problems with self-image, behaviour, anxiety and depression.
 There are many charities working in the developed world to correct CLP in babies who might otherwise grow up to experience these difficulties.

 The team approach includes cosmetic surgeons, craniofacial surgeons, ear, nose and throat surgeons, speech and language therapists, dentists, orthodontists, psychologists and specialist nurses.
 They provide support and treatment until growing is complete at around the age of 18 years.

 Surgery is the main treatment.
 A series of operations will be required as the child grows.The first lip closure is usually performed at three months after birth.
 Palate closure is performed at 6-12 months.
 Further operations are performed to improve appearance and tooth growth.